KBPK

-KBPK (90.1 FM) is a non-commercial radio station that is licensed to Buena Park, California.
-The station is owned by the Buena Park School District and operated by the Fullerton College Media Studies Department, the campus on which the KBPK studios are located.
-The public radio station primarily broadcasts an adult contemporary music format as well as various public service programs and special announcements.
+KBPK (90.1 FM) was a non-commercial radio station that was licensed to serve Buena Park, California.
+The station was owned by the Buena Park School District and operated by the Fullerton College Media Studies Department, the campus on which the KBPK studios were located.
+The non-commercial educational station primarily broadcast an adult contemporary music format as well as various public service programs and special announcements.

 History

-KBPK was first signed on July 6, 1970, by the Buena Park School District.
+KBPK first signed on on July 6, 1970, by the Buena Park School District.

 In May 1995, KBPK aired Cal State Fullerton Titans baseball games while the team competed in the NCAA postseason tournament.

 KBPK broadcast games of the Fullerton Flyers, an independent professional baseball club, during the 2006 Golden Baseball League season.

+On August 7, 2023, the Buena Park School District informed the Federal Communications Commission (FCC) that KBPK would shut down on August 9, and surrendered the station's license for cancellation.
+The FCC cancelled the station's license on August 10, 2023.